xbendl/misc_lsystem_design/README.md

 Examples:
 ===========================
-To test this application, feel free to load pre-defined tasks from "examples" folder
+To test this application, feel free to load pre-defined tasks from `examples` folder